How Do Concrete Slab Cracks Cause Foundation Damage?November 11, 2021 Baird Foundation Repair

-However, over time, these slabs can develop cracks, which can be dangerous and require foundation repair.
-We at Baird Foundation Repair have put together a list to help you learn more about the most common causes of slab cracks and how they can damage the foundation of your business or home.
+However, over time, these concrete slabs can develop cracks, which can be dangerous and require foundation repair.
+We at Baird Foundation Repair have put together a list to help you learn more about the most common causes of concrete slab cracks and how they can damage the foundation of your business or home.

-What Causes a Slab Crack?
+What Causes Concrete Slab Cracks?

 In fact, in areas with high clay content some foundations will shift up and down as much as an inch or two inches, resulting in slab cracks.